djalbat/occam-lexers/README.md

 The other significant tokens are defined by the lexical entries, each of which maps a significant token type to a regular expression.
 On the other hand, the regular expressions and related functionality to match the first four types of otokens are hard-coded.

 Comment and whitespace tokens are considered to be non-significant whilst the others are considered to be significant.
-The exception to this rule is end of line tokens.
-The Florence lexer treats them as significant, all the others treat them as non-significant.
+The exception to this rule is end of line tokens, which can be either.
 Non-significant tokens are ignored by parsers although they separate significant tokens.
-Note that some lexers ignore comments, string literals, etc. Check the source for details.

 The lexical entries for the BNF lexer are the following: